chapshut/qrcode1htmlextention/README.md

 - Clean dark mode with neon-blue glow
 - No unnecessary options → minimal, fast, and foolproof
 - Fully offline after first use
-- Manifest V3 + CSP compliant
-- Fits perfectly in one popup (no scrolling)

 ### Installation (30 seconds)